wp-plugins/bulletproof-security/readme.txt

  security protection that every website should have.

 = Translations =
+Lithuanian by <a href="http://www.Host1Free.com" title="Lithuanian Language Translation by Vincent G from Host1Free.com" target="_blank">Vincent G from Host1Free.com</a>
-If you would like to translate the BPS plugin to your language see this <a href="http://www.ait-pro.com/aitpro-blog/4074/wordpress-tips-tricks-fixes/wordpress-plugin-language-translation-tutorial-translating-a-wordpress-plugin-using-poedit/" title="BPS Plugin Language Translation Tutorial" rel="nofollow" target="_blank">BPS Plugin Language Translation Tutorial</a>).
+If you would like to translate the BPS plugin to your language see this <a href="http://www.ait-pro.com/aitpro-blog/4074/wordpress-tips-tricks-fixes/wordpress-plugin-language-translation-tutorial-translating-a-wordpress-plugin-using-poedit/" title="BPS Plugin Language Translation Tutorial" rel="nofollow" target="_blank">BPS Plugin Language Translation Tutorial</a>.
 Please include a link to your website so that we can add it here.
 Thank you.

 * One-click .htaccess website security protection from within the WP Dashboard
-* Secure .htaccess protection against XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts
+* .htaccess security protection against XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts
+* Automatic .htaccess file updating on upgrade installation
+* No need to reactivate BulletProof Modes when upgrading
+* WP Dashboard Alerts - Root and wp-admin .htaccess file checks
 * .htaccess file backup and restore
 * Built-in File Editing, File Downloading and File Uploading
 * Custom Code feature that permanently saves and writes your personal custom .htaccess code